Beatriz Haddad Maia: 2022: Major doubles & WTA 1000 singles finals

 She played doubles at Melbourne with Anna Danilina, and they reached the final, making Haddad only the third Brazilian woman in a final of a Grand Slam tournament, after Maria Bueno and Cláudia Monteiro.
 Haddad Maia rose to No. 40 in the WTA doubles rankings.

 Her best performance after the Australian Open was in the Monterrey Open, reaching the semifinals, where she lost to eventual champion Leylah Fernandez.
 Haddad also managed another upset over a top-5 player at the Miami Open, beating world No. 3, Maria Sakkari, to reach the third round on a WTA 1000 level for the third time in her career.

 In May, she won her first WTA 125 tournament, the Open de Saint-Malo, defeating Anna Blinkova in the final, and she won the doubles at the Trophee Lagardère in Paris with Mladenovic while also being runner-up in the singles to Claire Liu.
-As a result, Haddad Maia surpassed her previous career-high of 57 in the singles rankings with No. 49, becoming the first Brazilian in the top 50 since Teliana Pereira in 2015.
+As a result, Haddad Maia surpassed her previous career-high of 57 in the singles rankings with No. 49, becoming the first woman Brazilian in the WTA top 50 since Teliana Pereira in 2015.